 Jump to the 2017 schedule (with pictures!)

-It’s hard to believe that the PA-to-DC trip is in its 6th year!
+It’s hard to believe that the PA-to-DC trip has completed its 6th year!
 The trip kicked off with a blessing and sendoff on the afternoon of Friday, May 19, and conclude with Hill Visits on Wednesday, May 24.
 You can follow the whole thing on our blog, and by using #paiplonbikes on social media.

 Over their 5-day trip cyclists stayed with supporters and congregations; when they arrived in Washington, riders joined PA IPL staff on visits to the Hill to bring a message from our faith communities to elected officials.
 Contact us See all the stops on the 2017 schedule, then scroll down below the schedule to find links to the route, to a TV spot, and more.

 - 2017 rider profiles